Home › Pollen Count Dayton

 Pollen Count Dayton — What You Need to Know

-The pollen count in Dayton peaks in April–September, though allergy sufferers can experience symptoms from as early as early spring.
+The pollen count in Dayton peaks in April–September.
 The Midwest has clearly defined seasons: tree pollen in spring, grass in early summer, and ragweed dominating fall.

 Why Is Pollen High in Dayton?